Forgot password

 He’s used it to set up a worldwide network of bombs that, when triggered, will kill anyone with a notable level of Compound V in their veins.
 And since Compound V is in the food supply, that means a lot of non-superpowered casualties, too.

-To prevent them from stopping them, he kills Frenchie, The Female, Mother’s Milk, Vogelbaum (the inventor of V) and The Legend.
+To prevent them from stopping them, the end of The Boys comics sees Butcher kill Frenchie, The Female, Mother’s Milk, Vogelbaum (the inventor of V), and The Legend.
 He also killed Mallory earlier on.
 Hughie tries to stop him, but instead of a prolonged super-brawl, the pair fall off the Empire State Building.

 Vought finds a fall guy for the super-invasion, but their superhero division is basically dead.
 Hughie tells Stillwell, their representative, that if they ever try to get superheroes in the military or make a play for power, he will execute Butcher’s plan and kill all the Supes.
 The issue also has Hughie paying tribute to his fellow fallen Boys before reuniting with Starlight, finally getting a happy ending.